 I’ve been writing and playing music since the late 1970s and was an inaugural student of the Academy of Sound Recording Engineers and the Sydney Conservatorium’s Jazz Composition course (circa 1979).

 Private Lives opened the first Live at the Wireless album from 2JJJ and released a sell-out EP in 1983.
 It was a heady period of gigs, rehearsals, trucks and lots of music.
 But I grew to loath the industry the band was drawn to and left to pursue my own music and other interests.

 By the end of the 1980s I’d begun to write and perform installation works such as Triangle Over Triumph and Black Harlequin.
-I’d always played guitar and returned to it vigorously in the late 80s after hearing James Blood Ulmer and formed Back From Nowhere, a kind of jazz-punk trio Back From Nowhere.
+I’d always played guitar and returned to it vigorously in the late 80s after hearing James Blood Ulmer and formed the jazz-punk trio Back From Nowhere.

-Fast track once more to the 21st century and I found myself behind a computer making electronic music, from generative soundscapes (Lost Time Accident), to my personal take on techno (Headlock) culminating in a dedication to progressive rock, Son of Science.
+Fast track once more to the 21st century and I found myself behind a computer making electronic music; from generative soundscapes (Lost Time Accident) spoken word operas (Fierce Throat – a screaming choir), the structured improvisatory Terminal Quartet, to my personal take on techno, Headlock, culminating in a dedication to prog, Son of Science.